SilkMC/silk/fabrikmc-nbt/docs/Module.md

 # Module fabrikmc-nbt

 Provides NBT serialization and deserialization using kotlinx.serialization.
-This allows you to serialize any class annotated with `@Serializable` to an `NbtElement`.
 Additionally, this module contains some NBT utilities, like simple conversion extensions.

 ${dependencyNotice}